nostrumbiodiscovery/pele_platform/build_docs/source/developers/advanced_tips.rst

-Advanced Tips & Tricks
+Advanced tips & tricks
 ============================

 1. Enable PELE InterStepLogger
 ---------------------------------
-InterStepLogger functionality allows taking structural and simulation data within the different stages of a step.
+InterStepLogger functionality allows capturing structural and simulation data during different stages of a step.
 It is useful for debugging purposes.

 To enable this option you need to set **inter_step_logger** parameter to true in your **input.yaml**: